Learn back-end development by writing real code

 If you’re looking for portfolio projects for backend developers, you’ll need to show your mastery (or at least basic familiarity) with the six skills outlined in the intro.
 Mastering backend development enough to be hired is more than knowing languages, frameworks, and tools โ€“ you need to be familiar with the concepts and fundamentals that underpin backend development.

-These projects focus on that fundamental mastery.
+These backend projects focus on that fundamental mastery.
 And remember โ€“ even while you’re job hunting, I recommend you continue building on your skillset.
 Think of these projects as a starting point on your journey.

 Best of luck on your path to employment as a backend developer!